 Any further pursuance of science as an elective, such as physiology, may be explored under the Concurrent Enrollment program.

-High school social studies in Al Madina School of Richmond is based on the Common Core State Standards curriculum.
+High school social studies in Al Madina School of Richmond is based on the State Standards curriculum.
 The curriculum focuses on the ability of a student to cite textual evidence; identify key steps in historical / social process; understand specific vocabulary to specific historical/ social domain; discern author’s point of view in historical/ social content; integrate various visual, digital, & print text sources; tell the difference between facts, opinions, and reasoned judgment; examine arguments and justify which is contextually appropriate; and assess author’s varying opinions on the same historical/ social topic.

 The social studies focuses are applied into the following content for different grade levels:

-Grade 10: World History II
+Grade 10: World History to Present

 Any further pursuance of social studies as an elective, such as sociology, may be explored under the Concurrent Enrollment program.